-Behaviour Sanctions Process - Prep School
+Prep Sanctions Process

-Stage 0 (First incident of disruption or negative behaviour) Verbal warning from a member of staff classroom

-Stage 1 (Second incident of disruption or negative behaviour)
+- Stage 0(First incident of disruption or negative behaviour)Verbal warning from a member of staff - Stage 1 (Second incident of disruption or negative behaviour) Time in at break in the Year 6 Classroom during which students will complete a worksheet (Appendix 4) and discuss their behaviour with the teacher on duty.

-Time in at break in the Year 6 Classroom or moved seat in their own
+Moved seat in their own classroom

-Stage 2 (Persistent disruption or negative behaviour)

-Time in another classroom
+Stage 2 (Persistent disruption or negative behaviour) Time in another classroom Parents contacted

-Parents contacted
+St. Joseph's College

+READING • BERKSHIRE
-Stage 3 (Serious misconduct.
-Either failure to address previous behaviour or misconduct of a serious nature)

-Immediate call home

-College Deputy Head Prep/Prep Pastoral Lead informed and they will interview the child

-Stage 4 (Escalated Misconduct.
-Very serious case of misbehaviour or consistent immediately
+- Stage 3 (Serious misconduct.
+Either failure to address previous behaviour or misconduct of a serious nature) Immediate call home College Deputy Head Prep/Prep Pastoral Lead informed and they will interview the child - Stage 4(Escalated Misconduct.
+Very serious case of misbehaviour or consistent Stage 3 interventions) Parents called in for a meeting with College Deputy Head (Prep) immediately

-Stage 3 interventions)

-Parents called in for a meeting with College Deputy Head (Prep)